Jammy2211/PyAutoCTI/paper/paper.md

 # Software API and Features

 At the heart of the `PyAutoCTI` API are `Trap` objects, which represent the populations of traps on a CCD which cause CTI.
-The volume filling behaviour of a CCD is modeled via `CCD` objects, which is combined with traps to compose CTI models which add CTI to a mock CTI calibration data via `arCTIc`. `PyAutoCTI` has dedicated objects for specific CTI calibration datasets and bespoke tools for visualizing these datasets and masking them before fitting.
+The volume filling behaviour of a CCD is modeled via `CCD` objects, which are combined with traps to compose CTI models which add CTI to a mock CTI calibration data via `arCTIc`. `PyAutoCTI` has dedicated objects for specific CTI calibration datasets and bespoke tools for visualizing these datasets and masking them before fitting.
 The `astropy` cosmology module handles unit conversions and calculations are optimized using the